MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   ### DefaultWebBluetoothGuardSetting
   #### Control use of the Web Bluetooth API

   #### Supported versions:
   - On Windows and macOS since 77 or later

   #### Description
   Control whether websites can access nearby Bluetooth devices.
 You can completely block access or require the site to ask the user each time it wants to access a Bluetooth device.

-If you don't configure this policy, the default value (3, meaning users are asked each time) is used and users can change it.
+If you don't configure this policy, the default value ('AskWebBluetooth', meaning users are asked each time) is used and users can change it.

+Policy options mapping:

-* 2 = Don't allow any site to request access to Bluetooth devices by using the Web Bluetooth API
+* BlockWebBluetooth (2) = Do not allow any site to request access to Bluetooth devices via the Web Bluetooth API

-* 3 = Allow sites to ask the user to grant access to a nearby Bluetooth device
+* AskWebBluetooth (3) = Allow sites to ask the user to grant access to a nearby Bluetooth device

+Use the preceding information when configuring this policy.

   #### Supported features:
   - Can be mandatory: Yes